s223928/Group-13/A5/Reflection.md

 A3 and A4 were definitely the most demanding sections.
 We spent a lot of time on trial and error.
 Even though we had a main plan, we often ran into problems, sometimes things didn’t work as expected, sometimes the window heights were off, and we frequently changed ideas.
 We also had issues with the bounding box, so we kept testing different approaches.
 In the end, after many attempts, we managed to create something we were proud of, but it really required patience and effort.

 Overall, the whole process taught us a lot.
-Even though some parts were tough and the difficulty could have been a bit more balanced, the journey was worth it.
-We learned new tools amd new ways of thinking.
+Even though some parts were quite tough and the difficulty could have been more evenly spread from A1 to A5.
+We learned new tools and new ways of thinking.